cbeams/bitcoin-rt/presentation/sec1-overview/slides.md

 # A Few Rules of Thumb
 * `"wss:"` provides a much better chance of success
 * Browsers using explicit proxy will likely work
-* Transparent proxies can support WebSockets
+* Transparent proxies can support WebSocket
 * but must be configured explicitly

 !SLIDE small bullets incremental